Famous for its lakes and irises

 It takes less than two hours to get from Tokyo Station to Itako Station by train.
 There are also highway buses available.

 Take the JR Sobu Line from Tokyo to Chiba and then take the Narita Line to Sawara Station.
 At Sawara, switch to the JR Kashima Line.
-The JR Kashima Line goes to Itako Station and the stations at Kashima.
+The JR Kashima Line goes to Itako Station and Kashima Jingu Station.
 From Tokyo Station and Haneda Airport, there's a highway bus for the Suigo-Itako Bus Terminal.

 The waterways of Itako